kaustubhad/fastman/README.md

 * **cex.text** = A numerical vector giving the amount by which annotation text should be scaled relative to the default.
 This works as a multiple of par("cex").
 NULL and NA are equivalent to 1.0.
 Defaults to 1.8.
 * **cex.axis**	= The magnification to be used for axis annotation relative to the current setting of cex.
 Defaults to 0.6.
 * **scattermoresize** = A 2-element integer vector to specify the size of the scattermore plot in pixels.
 Applicable only if ```scattermore = TRUE```.
 The user should make sure that the value of ```scattermoresize``` parameter matches with the desired size of the final image output for best-quality plots.
 Defaults to c(3000,1800).
+* **geneannotate** = A logical value; if TRUE, the function annotates using gene names instead of SNP names.
+If not specified by the user, the function takes the default value FALSE.
+* **build** = A numerical value specifying the build number for matching locations to gene names.
+If not specified by the user, the function takes 37 as the default build.
+* **sep** = A character value specifying the separator to be used in case multiple gene name hits come up in the same annotated SNP.
+If not specified by the user, the function takes the default value '|'.
 * **xlab**	= A label for the x-axis, defaults to a description of x.
 * **ylab**	= A label for the y-axis, defaults to a description of y.
 * **xlim**	= The x limits of the plot.
 The user should refrain from changing xlim to subset x-axis by region.
 The better option is to specify this in the bprange argument, as changing xlim might lead to improper scaling and spacing in the plot.